-Is there evidence all operational monitoring has been performed?
+8. Is there evidence all operational monitoring has been performed?

-Evidence of operational monitoring of the water cart should be in the form of records and results of monitoring.
-This should be undertaken every 3 months.
-Records should be kept for 5 years.
-For water carters carting rainwater or bore water see relevant guidance documents.
+Evidence of operational monitoring should be in the form of records and results of monitoring.
+This should be undertaken at a frequency as outlined in the RMP.
+Records must be kept for 5 years.

-Is there evidence all verification monitoring has been performed?
+9. Is there evidence all verification monitoring has been performed?